markusvoelter/ProgrammingBasics/doc/chapter07_decAndCalc/index.md

 select the right _notation_.
 All three representations of the formula do exactly the same thing.
 Moreover, they use exactly the same abstractions: multiplication, subtraction, division, and so on.
-The only difference is the way these abstractions are represented in terms of the symbology used here.
+The only difference is the way these abstractions are represented in terms of the symbology used.

 There's of course one detail that has been missing (did you notice?): the midnight equation has two results, the plus in the numerator can also be